-To be entitled to a jobkeeper payment for an eligible employee for a fortnight an employer must pay amounts totalling at least the $1,500 for the fortnight to or in respect of the eligible employee (the ‘wage condition’).
+In order to be entitled to a jobkeeper payment for an eligible employee for a fortnight, an employer must first pay that employee amounts totalling at least the amount of the jobkeeper payment the employer would be entitled to receive for that fortnight (the ‘wage condition’).

 Employers cannot claim the jobkeeper payment unless they have already paid the employee.
 Information about when payment must be made to satisfy the wage condition is available on the ATO’s website, at Paying your eligible employees – When to pay.
 Failure to meet the wage condition means an employer may be liable for civil penalties.

 What is a ‘jobkeeper fortnight’?

 Jobkeeper fortnights are defined in s.6(5) of the Payment and Benefit Rules.

 While the definition is likely to be amended soon to reflect that the jobkeeper scheme will continue to operate until 28 March 2021, presently the relevant fortnights, for the purposes of the jobkeeper scheme, are:

 If the employer does not comply with the wage condition, they contravene a civil remedy provision.

 The wage condition does not apply to legacy employers.